 BitOfGold Posted December 12, 2016 Share Posted December 12, 2016 Just one idea: when I'm watching video on my other monitors with a good encoding (like x265 HEVC), all webgl FPS suffers periodic lags in every 1-2s.
 Sometimes even a facebook video in another browser causes lags.
 Just one thing to clear out as NOT beeing the problem...
 Quote Link to comment Share on other sites More sharing options...

 fenomas Posted December 12, 2016 Share Posted December 12, 2016 No need to theorize about this stuff; get to know your browser's profiling features.
-Modern browsers can tell you exactly how long they spend on GCs, rendering, specific JS functions, etc. In Chrome, you want to open devtools, go to either the Timeline or Profile tab, and hit the circle in the upper left to start/stop recording a profile.
-JCPalmer and adam 2 Quote Link to comment Share on other sites More sharing options...
+Modern browsers can tell you exactly how long they spend on GCs, rendering, specific JS functions, etc. In Chrome, you want to open devtools, go to either the Timeline or Profile tab, and hit the circle in the upper left to start/stop recording a profile. adam and JCPalmer 2 Quote Link to comment Share on other sites More sharing options...

 royibernthal Posted December 12, 2016 Author Share Posted December 12, 2016 There's one freeze that always happens - right before I set the skeletons of 5 of the meshes and play animations in all of them in parallel, for the first time. (profile below in reply to fenomas) Raanan - Yeah I understand these are only suggestions based on the info available to you, if I't'll turn out impossible to solve it like that I might be able to share the source code in private, if that works for you.
 Would that be possible given I'm explicitly preloading all meshes using AssetsManager before rendering them?
 By checking if all meshes are ready do you mean what Deltakosh suggested?
 If so see my reply to him below.
 Deltakosh - I checked mesh.material.isReady(mesh) for all meshes and they're all true before I begin testing.
 BitOfGold - I have no video open on my computer while testing. fenomas - I have zero experience with the browser's profiling features, but let's see if I got this right: I think that the problem is with requestAnimationFrame which at the freeze point took 506.86ms and dropped the fps to 1.89 from an average of 36.52 (out of a max of 60).
 There are also Minor GCs all over the place, the max for a single GC I think is 25.11ms.
 Just in case, I uploaded the recorded profile for you to take a look as well. profile.json The freeze point in this profile is the one I mentioned in the first line of this reply.
 Quote Link to comment Share on other sites More sharing options...